Jolomi2k9/RL_Game_AI/README.md

 For the reinforcement learning algorithms we used algorithms from [stablebaselines3](https://stable-baselines3.readthedocs.io/en/master/guide/install.html) with some modifications to the algorithms for more granular control

-Below are modifications made to the DQN implementations of stablebaselines 3 algorithm
+Below are customized CNN feature extractor we used for getting observations from the Vizdoom environment, this is based on a template from openai stablebaselines 3

 ```python